RGB-Tools/rgb-sandbox/README.md

 ## Sandbox exploration
-The services started with docker compose simulate a small network with a bitcoin node and an explorer.
+The services started with docker compose simulate a small network with a bitcoin node and an indexer.
 These can be used to support testing and exploring the basic functionality of an RGB ecosystem.

+The indexer can either be electrum or esplora.
+The default for the automated demo and the one used in the manual demo is electrum.

 Check out the manual demo below to get started with example commands.
 Refer to each command's help documentation for additional information.